google/WebFundamentals/src/content/en/tools/chrome-devtools/accessibility/reference.md

 1. For **Device**, select **Mobile** if you want to simulate a mobile device.
 This option changes your user agent string and resizes the viewport.
-If the mobile version of the page displays differently than the desktop version, this option could have a significant effect on your accessibility audit.
+If the mobile version of the page displays differently than the desktop version, this option could have a significant effect on the results of your audit.
 1. In the **Audits** section, make sure that **Accessibility** is enabled.
 Disable the other categories if you want to exclude them from your report.
+Leave them enabled if you want to discover other ways to improve the quality of your page.
 1. The **Throttling** section lets you throttle the network and CPU, which is useful when analyzing load performance.
 This option should be irrelevant to your accessibility score, so you can use whatever you prefer.